 You do not need to fix it, but take no more than 20 minutes and look at each site.
-Moreover, write down what you want to go back and fix later.
+Moreover, write down what you want to go back and fix it later.

 Section 4 through 6: Goals 1 through 3

 Here is where you will write out the action steps to complete each goal.
-Whether it is to hire help and the steps you are going to take to do this or how you are going to commit yourself to achieving your goal, write it down.
+Whether it is to hire help and the steps you are going to take to do this or how you are going to commit yourself to achieve your goal, write it down.
 We are more likely to complete this if we have a written action plan.
-If you are not sure how to get through your action plan, email me for a free 30-minute consult at email@example.com.
+If you are not sure how to get through your action plan, email me for a free 30-minute consult at firstname.lastname@example.org.